 About Upper Dolpo Trek

-The Upper Dolpo Trek, a trek to the remote region of the Dolpa district in the mid-western region of Nepal close to the Tibetan Plateau.
-Part of the region lies on the Shey Phoksundo National Park, the largest national park in Nepal.
-It is one of the least developed regions of Nepal and was opened for the foreigners only in 1989.
-The movie ‘Caravan’ by Éric Valli was shot in this region which was later nominated for Oscar award.
+The Upper Dolpo Trek takes you to one of the most remote and hidden regions of mid-western Nepal which border the Tibetan Plateau.
+Part of the trek lies in the amazing Shey Phoksundo National Park, the largest national park in Nepal.
+It is one of the best remote treks in Nepal with only a handful of visitors and was opened to foreigners only in 1989.
+The Oscar award-nominated movie ‘Caravan’ by Éric Valli was shot in this region.